tobiasbp/helm-charts/README.md

 * Add the repository: `helm repo add charts.balle-petersen.org https://charts.balle-petersen.org`
 * Confirm repository is in list of repositories: `helm repo list`

+# Packages

+## db-backup

+## digitalocean-exporter
+An exporter of metrics from DigitalOcean to be consumed by Prometheus.
+Read about the configuration and metrics at the exporter's Git repository: https://github.com/metalmatze/digitalocean_exporter

+* Create read only token in Digital ocean web interface
+* Install the package: `helm install my-doe charts.balle-petersen.org/digitalocean-exporter --set exporter.DIGITALOCEAN_TOKEN="MY_TOKEN"`
+* Add the exporter to you Prometheus configuration

 # How to add a package to the repository